jumezurike/CyberLockWebsite/PRE_WORK_BACKUP_2025-06-25_20-40.md

 - End-of-day backup includes all modifications
 - Restoration guide updated with current session details
 - All backup files verified for integrity and completeness

-## Problem Resolution Protocol (PRP) 3.0 - STRATEGIC PROBLEM RESOLUTION

-**1. STRATEGIC PROBLEM ANALYSIS (MANDATORY)**
-When encountering any problem, follow this structured approach:

-**A. Problem Genesis/Development Roadmap**
-- Document the complete development timeline leading to the issue
-- Identify all decisions and changes that contributed to current state
-- Map the logical progression from initial design to problem manifestation
-- Record all stakeholders and dependencies involved

-**B. Problem Root Cause Analysis**
-- Systematic investigation of underlying causes (not just symptoms)
-- Technical analysis of code, architecture, and system interactions
-- Process analysis of development workflow and decision points
-- Documentation of all contributing factors and their relationships

-**C. Solution Initialization/Roadmap to Success**
-- Comprehensive solution strategy with multiple approaches
-- Risk assessment for each proposed solution path
-- Timeline and resource requirements for implementation
-- Success metrics and validation criteria
-- Rollback procedures if solution fails

-**USER EVALUATION CHECKPOINT**
-After completing A, B, and C analysis, present findings for user evaluation.
-User may request modifications to understanding before proceeding.
-**NO IMPLEMENTATION WITHOUT USER APPROVAL**

-## Disaster Recovery & Business Continuity (DR/BC) Framework

-**2. FILE MANAGEMENT & RECOVERY PROTOCOLS**

-**A. Daily Milestone Backup System**
-- Automated backup at each significant development milestone
-- Timestamped incremental backups throughout development sessions
-- Backup verification and integrity checks before proceeding

-**B. Deduplication Policy (MANDATORY)**
-- Daily cleanup of duplicate files and obsolete backups
-- Systematic removal of temporary files and debugging artifacts
-- Maintenance of clean, organized file structure
-- Preservation only of essential and unique files

-**C. Work Documentation Protocol**
-- Generate comprehensive work report: JU<DEV/PRO><YYYYMMDD><HHMM>PR.txt
-- Include detailed description of all changes made
-- Document impact on related project components
-- Provide clear context for future developers and sessions
-- Maintain continuity documentation for seamless handoffs

-**D. Git Backup & Deployment History Verification**
-- **MANDATORY**: Check git history and deployment status before starting work
-- Identify last known good deployment version
-- Document available backup points and their timestamps
-- Verify backup integrity before beginning development

-**E. Deployment-Based Backup Policy**
-- **CRITICAL RULE**: Backups older than current deployment are PROHIBITED
-- Only use backups created after or concurrent with deployed version
-- Prevent regression by enforcing forward-compatibility
-- Eliminate time-wasting attempts to restore outdated functionality

-**F. Application Architecture Documentation**
-- Maintain comprehensive class diagram of all functions and components
-- Document main application aspects and their relationships
-- Provide both written specifications and visual diagrams
-- Update architecture documentation with each significant change
-- Ensure documentation clarity for team understanding and continuity

 ## Critical Constraints
 - This is a live production system requiring exact interface preservation